george-richardson/terraform-aws-stateless-secrets/README.md

 For each secret configured, two more resources will be created:

 1. An `aws_secretsmanager_secret`, used to track the lifecycle of a secret (but not its value).
-2. A `terraform_data` resource, which is used to trigger the `local-exec` provisioner for decrypting input encrypted values and setting setting the value of the Secrets Manager secret.
+2. A `terraform_data` resource, which uses a `local-exec` provisioner to trigger the [`setter.sh` script][setter].

+The `setter.sh` script is used for decrypting the pre-encrypted secret value inputs with `kms:Decrypt` before setting the value of the Secrets Manager secret with `secretsmanager:PutSecretValue`.
 Only the md5 hash of the encrypted value is stored in this resource's state.
 As such, after an initial run to set the secret value, subsequent `plan` or `apply` runs do not need to access the secret value.
-Changes to the encrypted value's md5 will cause redeployments of this resource.
+Changes to the encrypted value's md5 will cause redeployment of this resource.

-All secrets are expected to have been pre-encrypted with the `aws-encryption-cli`, with base64 encoding.
-The `aws-encryption-cli` uses envelope encryption, with data keys saved in the resulting file alongside the ciphertext.
+All secrets are expected to have been pre-encrypted using the `aws-encryption-cli` with base64 encoding.
+`aws-encryption-cli` uses envelope encryption, with data keys saved in the resulting file alongside the ciphertext.

 ## Choosing suitable permissions for KMS keys and secrets